lmondada/dphil-thesis/content/01_intro/_index.md

 {% end %}
  -- more on this below.
-However, there are also important differences; the majority of the quantum software stacks were developped within the Python ecosystem, with limited concerns for performance on large-scale quantum programs (Ittah, 2021) and interoperability with other toolchains, and in particular with the mature classical compiler ecosystem (LLVM, MLIR).
+However, there are also important differences; the majority of the quantum software stacks were developed within the Python ecosystem, with limited concerns for performance on large-scale quantum programs (Ittah, 2021) and interoperability with other toolchains, and in particular with the mature classical compiler ecosystem (LLVM, MLIR).

-A new generation of quantum compilers is starting to address these concerns (QCOR, QIRO, Catalyst, CUDAQ, Guppy, HUGR).
+A new generation of quantum compilers is addressing these concerns (QCOR, QIRO, Catalyst, CUDAQ, Guppy, HUGR).
-We will see that this is opening up new ways to program quantum computers, that enable quantum error correction as well as seamless integration with heterogenous classical computing (CPUs, GPUs, etc) used in high-performance computing (HPC).
+We will see that this is opening up new ways to program quantum computers that enable quantum error correction and seamless integration with heterogeneous classical computing (CPUs, GPUs, etc.) used in high-performance computing (HPC).

 ## At the beginning was the Quantum Circuit
 s